Mutations and short geodesics in hyperbolic 3-manifolds: Commensurability classes of hyperbolic pretzel knot complements

 We now claim that the horoball packing corresponding to the cusp $C$ of $N_{2n+1}$ does not admit an order three or order four rotational symmetry.
 We fail to have such symmetries because of the shape of our rectangles.
 Pick any maximal horoball $H$ of $C$ such that $H \neq H_{\infty}$.
 The distance from the center of $H$ to the center of any other maximal horoball of $C$ in the $s$ direction is an integer multiple of $2 \ell(s) = 2$, and the distance from the center of $H$ to the center of any other maximal horoball of $C$ in the $w$ direction is an integer multiple of $\ell(w)$, where $\ell(w) < 2$.
 Next, note that the distance across the diagonal of the $2s \times w$ rectangle from the center of $H$ to the center of another maximal horoball of $C$ is $\sqrt{(2\ell(s))^{2}+ \ell(w)^{2}} = \sqrt{4 + \ell(w)^{2}} > \sqrt{5}> 2$ since $\ell(w) > 1$.
 This implies that the two closest maximal horoballs of $C$ are a distance $\ell(w)$ in the $w$ direction (one to the left of $H$ and one to the right of $H$).
 This gives an infinite string of pairwise closest maximal horoballs all centered on the same line: take any $H \neq H_{\infty}$ and each translate of $H$ by $n \cdot \ell(w)$, $n \in \mathbb{Z}$ determines another horoball in this string; see figure \ref{cusptiling}.
 Any rotational symmetry would have to map a string of pairwise closest maximal horoballs to another string of pairwise closest maximal horoballs.
 Thus, the only possible rotational symmetry would be an order two symmetry, where each such string maps back to itself.
 So, the horoball packing of $C$ does not admit an order three or order four rotational symmetry.
 Thus, this cusp does not cover a $2$-orbifold that has an order three or order four cone point.
 But any rigid cusp $2$-orbifold has an order three or order four cone point.
 Therefore, $C$ does not cover any rigid cusp $2$-orbifold.

 Since the cusp cross-section of $N_{2n+1}$ corresponding to the knot component of $L_{2n+1}$ does not admit order three or order four rotational symmetries, we can now show that the cusp cross-section of $M$ also doesn't have these symmetries.
 This is made possible by taking sufficiently long Dehn fillings along the crossing circles.
-As $q_{i} \rightarrow \infty$, any such $M$ converges to $N_{2n+1}$ in the geometric topology.
-Convergence in the geometric topology implies that we can fix a compact subset of $\mathbb{H}^{3}$, and the geometry of our horoball packing of $C'$ (the cusp of $M$ corresponding to the knot $K$) can be made sufficiently close to the geometry of $C$ on this compact subset, by choosing $q_{i}$ sufficiently large.
+As $q_{i} \rightarrow \infty$, any such $M$ converges to $N_{2n+1}$ in both the geometric topology and the algebraic topology.
+This convergence implies that we can fix a compact subset of $\mathbb{H}^{3}$, and the geometry of our horoball packing of $C'$ (the cusp of $M$ corresponding to the knot $K$) can be made sufficiently close to the geometry of $C$ on this compact subset, by choosing $q_{i}$ sufficiently large.
 So, consider the set of maximal horoballs $H_{1}, \dots, H_{k}$ of $C$ that intersect some fixed fundamental domain for the stabilizer of $\infty$.
-We claim that for sufficiently small $\delta$, we can choose $q_{i}$ large enough so that each such $H_{i}$ has diameter and center $\delta$-close to a corresponding horoball $H_{i}'$ in $C'$.
-Both the maximal horoball packing for $C$ and the maximal horoball packing for $C'$ are invariant under rank-two groups of translations.
-Let $g_{i}$ be a translation whose action on $C$ is determined by $H_{i} = g_{i}(H_{\infty})$.
-Specifically, $g_{i}$ is the translation determined by $g_{i}(p) = H_{i} \cap H_{\infty}$ for a point $p$ of intersection between $H_{\infty}$ and a fixed maximal horoball of $C$.
-Then there exists a $g_{i}'$ that acts on $C'$ such that $g_{i}'(p) \rightarrow g_{i}(p)$ as $q_{i} \rightarrow \infty$, which implies that the center and diameter of some $H_{i}'$ approach those of $H_{i}$.
-We refer to the horoballs $H_{1}' ,\dots, H'_{k}$ as \textit{almost maximal horoballs}.
+We claim that for sufficiently small $\delta$, we can choose $q_{i}$ large enough so that each such $H_{j}$ has radius and center $\delta$-close to a corresponding horoball $H_{j}'$ in $C'$.